Buying and Selling Tips/Guides

 You must figure out if your loan has a lock-in period and how long it is!
 This lock-in period is the minimum amount of time before you can fully pay off the loan.
 If you pay it off within the lock-in period you will have to pay an early payoff penalty or pre-payment penalty.
 This is important if you want to sell your car before you finish paying off the loan.

-In the meantime, you can browse our inventory for Carro Certified cars for the best car for you.
-Carro Certified cars are thoroughly inspected with strict adherence to our 160-point inspection before being rigorously refurbished to be As Good As New!
+In the meantime, you can browse our inventory of Carro Certified cars to find the best one for you.
+Carro Certified cars are thoroughly inspected and strictly adhere to our 160-point inspection before being rigorously refurbished to be As Good As New!

 Once you pick out the best car for you, we will take care of the paperwork and apply for a loan through our panel of banks and Genie Financial Services.
 Whether you need conventional or Islamic financing, GFS provides car loans at competitive rates with a margin of finance of up to 90% for up to 9 years with fast turnaround time and top-notch service.